 * * *

-I am available to supervise Masters by Research and Secondary supervision for PhDs.
-My supervision strengths are best catered to history/theory candidates in the fields of design history, design studies, material culture, craft studies, visual communication, print culture, architectural history, labour history, and the history of technology, particularly for projects involving interviews, archival research and visual analysis.
+Available to supervise Masters by Research and Secondary supervision for PhDs.
+Supervision strengths best catered to history/theory candidates in the fields of design history, design studies, material culture, craft studies, visual communication, print culture, architectural history, labour history, and the history of technology, particularly for projects involving interviews, archival research and visual analysis.

 The world of work is tightly entwined with the world of things.
 Hot metal illuminates connections between design, material culture and labour between the 1960s and the 1980s, when the traditional crafts of hot-metal typesetting and letterpress were finally made obsolete with the introduction of computerised technologies.
 This multidisciplinary history provides an evocative rendering of design culture by exploring an intriguing case: a doggedly traditional Government Printing Office in Australia.
 It explores the struggles experienced by printers as they engaged in technological retraining, shortly before facing factory closure.